sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/upgrade.md

 # Upgrade Sourcegraph on Docker Compose

+## 🚧 Still supported, but no longer recommended. 🚧

+If you're starting a new Sourcegraph deployment: **consider using one of our [newer & simpler deployments](../../../index.md) instead.**

+(This deployment type is still supported, however.)

+## About upgrading a Docker Compose deployment

 This document describes the process to update a Docker Compose Sourcegraph instance.

 ### Standard upgrades